Degrassi Goes Hollywood: Cast

 Former Degrassi: The Next Generation co-star, Shenae Grimes and her current series, 90210, are spoken of in dialogue by Hailey Montel (Mary Ashton) at a party, making Grimes the first Degrassi actor to exist within the Degrassi fictional universe independently of her character.
 Her Degrassi character, Darcy Edwards is neither seen nor referred to in Degrassi Goes Hollywood, and was said to be volunteering in Africa in a previous season.
 The line of dialogue, "Does 90210 have an After Show?" also refers to the Canadian series The After Show, which is co-hosted by Dan Levy who plays Robbie in the film.
 Also making an appearance is Romina D'Ugo, who appeared on the first season of So You Think You Can Dance Canada, as well as Janna Polzin, who was runner-up on How Do You Solve a Problem Like Maria?
 This was done again the following year with Degrassi Takes Manhattan, when The After Show's Jessi Cruickshank mentions Drake.

 Stacey Farber earned a Gemini Award nomination for best performance in a children's or youth program or series, as Ellie Nash in "Paradise City (Part Three)".
 The award was won by Michael Seater (who also appeared in Degrassi Goes Hollywood) for his work on Life with Derek.
 He would then star beside Farber in 18 to Life.

 Production

-Filming was split between Toronto, Canada, and Hollywood, California with the majority being the former to keep production cost low.
+Filming was split between Toronto and Hollywood with the majority being the former to keep production cost low.
 Adamo, Stacey, Lauren, Jake, and Jason all filmed in both locations while everyone else filmed only in Canada.
 All of the studio scenes were shot in Toronto during Degrassi's regular filming schedule while a lot of outdoor Los Angeles was filmed on location in less than a weeks time.
 Paige's mansion was filmed in both Canada and Los Angeles.